 Before buying an investment property make sure that you all have clearly defined investment goals that align with each other.
-Also decide what you will do if one person wants to sell and the other does not.
+Also decide what you’ll do if one person wants to sell and the other does not.

 It is common for friends who buy real estate together to have a disagreement when one needs the equity for something else and the other is forced to buy them out or sell the property as a result.

 Having a clear exit strategy up front prevents these disagreements from causing a breakdown in your friendship.

 If you buy an investment property with another person then the banks will assess your investment home loan slightly differently: